 Hearings will generally consist of the following steps: An opening statement from the hearing panel or officer, followed by opening statements from the Complainant and Respondent (or their advisors).
 Opening statements are limited to 15 minutes.
 Following opening statements, witnesses (if any) are called to testify.
 Advisors for the Complainant and Respondent have the right to question each witness.
 The hearing panel or officer may ask questions of the witnesses, Complainant, or Respondent at any time during their testimony.
 The hearing panel or officer may call its own witnesses (or recall witnesses) or request documents or other evidence from the parties as it deems appropriate.
 The hearing will end with closing statements, limited to 15 minutes each, from the Complainant, the Respondent, (or their advisors), and hearing panel or officer, if they so desire.

-If a party or witness declines to attend a hearing, or attends but declines to submit to questioning by the other party’s advisor, the hearing panel or officer may not rely on statements of that party or witness in reaching a determination regarding responsibility.
+If a party or witness declines to attend a hearing, or attends but declines to submit to questioning by the other party’s advisor, the hearing panel or officer may rely on statements of that party or witness in reaching a determination regarding responsibility, after assessing the relevance of each statement and weighing the reliability of each statement against the fact that the statement was not further tested through questioning at the hearing.
 The hearing panel or officer will not draw an inference about the determination regarding responsibility based solely on a party’s or witness’s absence from the live hearing or declination to answer cross-examination or other questions.
 If, despite being notified of the date, time, and location of the hearing, either party is not in attendance, the hearing may proceed, factual findings may be resolved, and applicable sanctions may be imposed.
 Neither party is required to participate in the hearing in order for the hearing to proceed.
+A hearing officer or panel may consider prior findings of responsibility, if relevant, as pattern evidence or for sanctioning purposes.

 Rules of evidence and criminal standards of proof do not apply.
 The hearing panel or officer (or their advisor) will determine the relevance of questions asked by the parties, and preclude questions that seek irrelevant information.
 However, both parties have the right to exclude their own irrelevant prior sexual history with persons other than the other party in the conduct process or their own mental health diagnosis and/or treatment during the finding of responsibility phase of the hearing.
 In particular, questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant’s prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant’s prior sexual behavior with respect to the Respondent and are offered to prove consent.